 8th Ohio Volunteer Cavalry Regiment

-Sheridan's Valley Campaign was one of three smaller campaigns that comprise the Shenandoah Valley Campaign of 1864.
-The other two campaigns were the Lynchburg Campaign (May-June) and Early's Raid (July-August).
+Sheridan's Valley Campaign was one of three campaigns that comprise the Shenandoah Valley Campaigns of 1864.
+The other two campaigns were the Lynchburg Campaign (May-June) and Early's Valley Campaign (July-August).

 Cite this Entry